ABIvan-Tech/abIvan-tech.github.io/index.md

 - Back-end API integration using RxJava 2 + Retrofit 2 + OkHttp 3
 - Parsing the JSON response
 - Doing network operations independent of the Activity lifecycle
-- Handling error cases with Crashlitics
+- Handling error cases with Crashlytics
 - Firebase for analytics
 - VCS via Bitbucket